Business at Entergy

 ||Entergy Nuclear's fleet headquarters is located in Jackson, Miss.
 Through diligent attention to the cornerstones of safety, operations, cost and people, Entergy Nuclear has become one of the nation's leading nuclear generators.

-With more than 10,000 megawatts of nuclear capacity, Entergy is one of the nation's leading nuclear generators.
-Entergy operates 12 units:
+With nearly 10,000 megawatts of nuclear capacity, Entergy is one of the nation's leading nuclear generators.
+Entergy operates 11 units:

 - Arkansas Nuclear One Units 1 and 2 near Russellville, Ark.